 To mount the filter holder tight on the lens without scratching it, two thin self adhesive felt pads are used.
 They should have a size of 50×10 mm.
 Alternatively, you may use textile adhesive tapes.

-Since the mold for dye-casting reached the end of its lifetime, I now offer the filter holder as SLS 3D-print at my Shapeways webshop.
-Please place orders directly there.
+Since the mold for dye-casting reached the end of its lifetime, I now offer the filter holder as SLS 3D-print.
+Please place orders through my contact form.